 El Salvador's trade gap is mostly explained by the country's need to import fuels, consumer goods and industrial equipment.
 Textiles is the country's major export followed by chemicals, rubber and plastics, metallic products and sugar.
 The leading trading partner is the United States with 45 percent of exports and 32 percent of imports.
 Others include Guatemala, Honduras and Nicaragua.
 This page provides the latest reported value for - El Salvador Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-El Salvador Balance of Trade - actual data, historical chart and calendar of releases - was last updated on June of 2018.
+El Salvador Balance of Trade - actual data, historical chart and calendar of releases - was last updated on August of 2018.